brimdata/zed/docs/lake/design.md

 according to the pool key and seek indexes keyed by the pool key are computed for each data object.

-Lake queries also can refer to head either implicitly by omitting the `from` operator:
+Lake queries also can refer to HEAD either implicitly by omitting the `from` operator:
 ```
 zed lake query '*'